Library of Michigan

 Digital copies of NCLC publications focusing on consumer law, credit and debt, mortgage lending, student loans, foreclosure, and bankruptcy.

 EXPANDED COVERAGE!
-Now, in addition to historical coverage of the Detroit News (1873 to 1999), enjoy access to other selected papers from around the state.
+Now, in addition to historical coverage of the Detroit News (1873 to 1999), enjoy access to other selected papers from around the state, including all MLive-owned publications.
+Search here for those articles that are restricted to subscription holders!
+This video explains how.
 Access ranges from 2002 - current.

 The largest online newspaper archive, covering 16,200+ newspapers from the 1700s–2000s, with millions of additional pages added every month